Jet Lag (song): Music video

-The music video for "Jet Lag" was filmed at Toronto Sheraton Gateway Hotel and Toronto Pearson International Airport and released on May 4, 2011.
+The music video for "Jet Lag" was directed by the band's frequent collaborator Frank Borin and filmed at Toronto Sheraton Gateway Hotel and Toronto Pearson International Airport and released on May 4, 2011.
 In the video, the band performs within the airport.
-In addition, lead singer Pierre Bouvier and Natasha Bedingfield play a long-distance relationship couple.
-After Pierre mails Natasha a postcard from Chicago (the music video's implied setting), he boards a flight to see her.
+In addition, lead singer Pierre Bouvier and Natasha Bedingfield play a long-distance relationship couple, with Pierre passing through the airport & Natasha anxiously waiting for his return in a hotel.
+After Pierre mails Natasha a postcard from Chicago (the music video's implied setting), he boards a flight, presumably to see her.
 While WestJet is the airline that prominently features in the video, an Air Canada Boeing 777 is seen taking off at the ending.
 Two SkyTeam airlines are also featured; a KLM Boeing 747-400 is seen landing at the beginning while the tailfin of a Korean Air Boeing 777 is visible at the 2:04 mark.

-The band also released a Mandarin Chinese version of "Jet Lag" featuring Chinese pop star Kelly Cha.
+The band also released a version with the guest vocals in Mandarin Chinese featuring Chinese pop star Kelly Cha.

-Another music video for Jet Lag which features Tantri Sylandri of Kotak at Jakarta, Indonesia and next one with Marie Mai Bouchard replacing Natasha Bedingfield in French version.
+Another music video for Jet Lag which features Tantri Sylandri of Kotak at Jakarta, Indonesia and one with Marie Mai Bouchard replacing Natasha Bedingfield in the French version.

 Versions

 As well as the two main versions featuring either Natasha Bedingfield or Marie-Mai, there have been many other versions performed live with other artists.

 Simple Plan performed Jet Lag live with Fefe Dobson at the 2011 MuchMusic Video Awards on June 19, 2011.

 On September 29, 2011, Australian singer Vanessa Amorosi sang the female lines at the AFL Footy Show Grand Final which was held at Rod Laver Arena in Melbourne, Australia.

-During Simple Plan's Australian Tour in 2011, Jenna McDougall from Australian punk-rock band "Tonight Alive" was featured in Jet Lag, as Tonight Alive were Simple Plan's support band.
+During Simple Plan's Australian Tour in 2011, Jenna McDougall from Australian punk rock band Tonight Alive was featured in Jet Lag, as Tonight Alive were Simple Plan's support band.

 A version with Chinese singer Kelly Cha was also released on December 27, 2011, with Kelly Cha providing guest vocals in Chinese.

 Another version with Indonesian band Kotak's lead vocalist Tantri was also released on December 29, 2011, with Tantri providing guest vocals in English, but had only been uploaded in Warner Music Indonesia's YouTube channel.

 A demo version was also released with Coeur de Pirate providing guest vocals.

 Other live versions have been performed with Christina Parie, Chantal Kreviazuk, My Tam, and Saidah Baba Talibah.